William Hugh Kling: Career

 The first station, KSJR-FM, went on the air in January 1967, and was later spun off into a separate nonprofit community corporation (MPR), of which Kling was the founding president.
 Over the years, he helped lead the station to grow into a statewide network in Minnesota while building similar networks in California and Florida.
 He was a founding director of NPR and in 1983 he created a nationwide public radio distribution arm (American Public Media (APM)).

 Kling served as president and CEO of American Public Media Group (APMG) until June 2011.
 APMG is the nonprofit parent support organization of Minnesota Public Radio (MPR), Southern California Public Radio (SCPR), Classical South Florida (CSF), and American Public Media (APM), and is the sole shareholder of the for-profit Greenspring Company.
 Kling also served as CEO of MPR|APM and of Greenspring Company and Vice Chair of SCPR and CSF.

-As president of MPR|APM, Kling was responsible for MPR's three regional networks of 38 public radio stations (serving five million people in the Upper Midwest) and its national program production centers in Saint Paul, New York, and Los Angeles.
+As president of MPR|APM, Kling was responsible for MPR's three regional networks of 38 public radio stations (serving five million people in the Upper Midwest) and its national program production centers in Saint Paul, London, New York, and Los Angeles.
 American Public Media is the second-largest national producer of public radio programming, after National Public Radio (NPR) in Washington.
 Southern California Public Radio, of which Kling serves as vice-chair, operates radio stations KPCC (Pasadena) and KUOR (Redlands) under public service operating agreements with their respective licensees.
 SCPR serves 14 million people in the Los Angeles area.
+Kling was a founding board memebr of NPR in 1972.
+A founder of the Station Resource Group, the strategic think tank for public radio.
+A founder of the Association of Public Radio Stations which was the Washington DC representitation organization of the public Radio industry.
+He conceptualized the idea of The Public Radio Company, which was meant to help struggling stations re-organize their structure and fund their new models of operation.